 6. Van Nelle Factory, Netherlands – World Heritage Site

 This site is a small terrace house in Utrecht, Netherlands, built in 1924 by architect Gerrit Rietveld.
 It’s from a Dutch school of design known as Der Stijl, and is absolutely mind-blowing.
 It sits at the end of a row of terraces in a quiet suburb, and looks like something from another planet!
 The outside makes use of square shapes, piping, and a black & white colour scheme, while inside we can see a fore-runner of modern “open-plan” living.
 Upstairs there are no internal walls at all (save for the bathroom), and space can be created or removed by a series of sliding panels and doors – fascinating!
 There’s also a strong use of primary colours inside to create consistency, e.g. cupboard doors are always blue, regardless of your location in the house.
+It’s definitely a leading example of the best modern architecture in Europe.

 9. Sydney Opera House, Australia – World Heritage Site